 Peel the banana and place it in a blender.
 Cutting it into smaller pieces can help it blend more easily.
-Add the yogurt, peanut butter, and peach (again, cut up for easier blending) and blend all the ingredients together.
+Add the yogurt, peanut butter, and peach (again, cut up for easier blending), and then blend all the ingredients together.

 After that, pour the mixture into an ice tray or mold and freeze.
-Once they are frozen, remove the treats and serve for a cool, refreshing snack.
+Once they’re frozen, remove the treats and serve for a cool, refreshing snack.
 Take a look at the video above if you need more guidance.

 Wag of the tail to Kait for the recipe.